| Title: | Individual Conditional Expectation Plot Toolbox |

 Other arguments to be passed to |

-A list of class ice
+A list of class ice with the following elements:

 gridpts |